 Why should I purchase from Ocala Custom Homes and not another manufactured home retailer?

-Rarely do we get this question asked directly from our customers, but OCH would be naive to think that our customers are not asking this question to themselves or their significant other whenever they are shopping for a new Factory Built Home.
-Obviously there are other manufactured home brands being sold by other manufactured home retailers, offering similar services, and all things being considered, similar pricing.
+OCH’s staff say frequently that “We’re a different kind of dealer” because we are!
+We believe information is king and wants you to be well informed.
+We hear from our clients that they have learned more in a few minutes than from weeks or months of shopping.
+We know that our customers are investing more time comparing brands and dealerships and would be mistaken if we didn’t.
+There are other manufactured home brands being sold by other manufactured home retailers, offering similar services, and all things being considered similar pricing.
 So the most important question really is, What’s the Difference?
-What does OCH offer and do differently than their competitors.
-How does OCH roll?
-We want all our customers to feel welcome to freely browse our model homes with no pressure, and feel comfortable to ask any questions or concerns that they may have, and be able to provide them with accurate information and straight talk on pricing.
-We keep our office and model homes clean, have hot coffee, cold water or soda, and a snack if your hungry.
-Doing the right thing, because it is the right thing to do!
+What does OCH offer and do differently than their competitors?
+We want all our customers to feel welcome to freely browse our model homes with no pressure, and feel comfortable to ask any questions or concerns that they may have and be able to provide them with accurate information and straight talk on pricing.
+We keep our office and model homes clean,

-Buying a new home for anyone is HUGE!
-It is the American Dream.
+Buying a new home for anyone is a BIG INVESTMENT!
+Homeownership is the American Dream.
 It is most likely the largest single purchase anyone of us will ever make.
 There are numerous moving parts, from financing, customizing your home order, permitting, land preparation, home installation, and county inspections.
-Most people who has ever built a new home will tell you that it can be an emotional roller coaster ride.
+Most people who have ever built a new home will tell you that it can be an emotional roller coaster ride and incredibly stressful.
 But guess what, it is worth it.
-That’s why we do it.
-As a consumer purchasing a Factory Built Home, you need to make sure you connect with a team of professionals that are going to guide you through the whole process, making the crooked roads straight.
+That is why we do it.
+As a consumer purchasing a Factory Built Home, you need to make sure you connect with a team of professionals that are going to guide you through the whole process, Reducing the stress and headaches.
 OCH has a friendly and skilled staff with a variety of talents and experience to get the job done.
 The team at OCH is committed to making your home buying purchase as smooth as possible.
-Although we are not perfect, we will always Do the Right Thing for our customers, just because it is the Right Thing to Do!
+Although we are not perfect, we will always give you 100% and do our best to make you happy!

 How long does the home buying process take for a Factory Built home?